giz-t-hub/2024/README.md

 ### December <a name="December"></a>

-- <b> Biennial update report (BUR) </b> .
+- <b> Biennial update report (BUR) India </b> .
 BUR 4., Ministry of Environment, Forest and Climate Change, Government of India, December 2024: https://unfccc.int/documents/645149 - *The Fourth Biennial Update Report (BUR-4) updates the Third National Communication (TNC), which was submitted to the UNFCCC in December 2023.
 This report (BUR-4) contains the National Greenhouse Gas (GHG) inventory for the year 2020.*
 - <b> Exploring supply chain managers' complex perceptions of dynamic capabilities for digital transformation </b> Mario Dobrovnik, David M. Herold, Sebastian Kummer, December 2024: https://www.sciencedirect.com/science/article/pii/S2666954424000267?via%3Dihub - *This study examines how supply chain managers perceive the importance and interconnections of specific digital capabilities for digital transformation.
 Based on a digital capability framework, it surveyed supply chain managers in Austria and Germany.*